 While Google is the most popular search engine, it is not the only one.
 There is no “best” search engine as it depends on what you are looking for.
 Every search engine has it’s own database of web pages (called an index), method of ranking pages (algorithm), and various features, and it is worth trying others out.

-By default, Google includes results that do not exactly match your search terms, so you can select the “Google — verbatim” tool to find more exact matches.
+By default, Google includes results that do not exactly match your search terms.
+The “Google — verbatim” tool finds more exact matches.

 iseek.ai is a small search engine which allows you to narrow down your results by several attributes including topic groupings (similar to Yippy).

 You will have a much better time finding what you are looking for if you learn some of the special keywords and symbols that search engines use.
 The most common is to include "quotation marks" around a phrase, and all major search engines support this.
 Another common one is to put a minus symbol before a word to exclude it, such as -excluded.
 Learn more about these (known as search syntax and search operators) for each search engine: Google (not all are listed on their own site, see a more complete list), Bing (and more Bing), Yandex (and more Yandex), Qwant, Exalead, and Gigablast.

 These are tools which (mostly) do not have their own database of web pages to search.
 Instead, they use others’ while providing different features.
 All those listed here aside from Startpage display results at least in part from Bing.